opentaps/open-climate-investing/book/Introduction.md

 Speaking of which, [Berkshire Hathaway, Warren Buffett, and Charlie Munger did reject proposals for more ESG disclosure](https://www.etftrends.com/esg-channel/buffett-berkshire-hathaway-brush-off-esg-proposals/).
 They say they're already doing a lot and don't have the time or staff to fill out surveys.
 If you watch the full video, it's actually pretty technical, going through Berkshire's utilities and transportation businesses' climate plans.
 Are their [commitments](https://www.brkenergy.com/assets/pdf/Berkshire%20Hathaway%20Energy%20Climate%20Pledge.pdf) real?
 We hope to provide you with tools to determine that.
 Are there easier ways for the smaller Berkshire subsidiaries (small for Warren Buffett is not too small for the rest of us) to disclose climate risks?
 We're working on tools for that as well.

 If you think of other objections, please tell me by [creating an issue on github](https://github.com/opentaps/open-climate-investing/issues).

 ### How to Use this Book

 Please do not think of this as a "book."
 It is a how-to manual that you can talk back to.
 Use it for your climate investing, and then share what worked, what didn't, and how to make it better.
 Tell me about the bugs and mistakes you find.
 [Create an issue on github](https://github.com/opentaps/open-climate-investing/issues).
 It will be continuously updated to reflect the latest of all its readers' experiences.
+If you're new to investing, welcome!
+Let this book help you learn about this interesting field.
+Ask questions.
+Ask for clarifications.
+Suggest changes.
+Help spread the word.
+[Sign up](https://opentaps.org/subscribe/) for an occasional email about our work with open source, climate finance, and climate investing.

 Climate change is happening because we're all living and working in our own little silos.
 The only way to fix is to work together.

 Ultimately we will live in the world that we worked to create, so let's get started and work to make it better.

+### About the Author

+[Si Chen](https://www.linkedin.com/in/opentaps/) was a Portfolio Manager at Fischer Francis Trees & Watts and MKP Capital Management, where he specialized in managing mortgage-backed securities, derivatives, and securitized assets for pension funds, endowments, central banks, and hedge funds.
+He left fund management to start an [e-commerce company](https://wwww.graciousstyle.com) and an [open source software company](https://www.opensourcestrategies.com).
+He is currently leading the development of open source software at the Linux Foundation's Hyperledger project to use blockchain technology for climate action.
+He has been published in [The Journal of Portfolio Management](https://jpm.pm-research.com/content/22/4/104/tab-pdf-disaabled) and [Fixed Income Solutions: New Techniques for Managing Market Risks](https://amzn.to/3nCg65r)  He thought that would be the end of it until he read a recent research paper from The Wharton School, his alma mater, about climate investing and decided he had to [do something about it](https://www.opensourcestrategies.com/2021/06/02/why-finance-professors-think-sustainable-green-investing-as-a-fad-and-why-its-dangerous/).